 I started traveling last year and so far I have visited Turkey, Pakistan, Lebanon, UAE, and Malaysia (can I count Iraq and Jordan? haha).
 I feel shy sometimes because of my short travel-list of countries, I mean, I cannot consider myself a traveler yet.
 I try to visit a lot of cities in every country, meeting the locals, knowing more about the country and getting a taste of the real culture.

-2 years ago, I planned to visit UK and Europe for studying purposes, my visa was rejected.
+2 years ago, I planned to visit the UK and Europe for studying purposes, my visa was rejected.
 Their reason: I was from Iraq.
 For them, I was just another figure but for me, it was a heartbreak.
-Both rejections made me feel depressed, I wanted to show the world that Zeina, an Iraqi woman is here to stay and that is why I started my blog.
+Both rejections made me feel depressed, I wanted to show the world that Zeina, an Iraqi woman is here to stay.
 I try (in my simple way) to show the positive side of Iraq and Arabs in general.
 Iraq, my home has been through a lot, every day is a challenge but we are survivors!
 We will not give up on life.
 Iraqis never lost their smile nor their heart.
 They are well known for their kindness, they will help you no matter what!

 Fun Fact on Iraq: It is the home of the world’s first writing system, for the indigenous Akkadian, Assyrian, Babylonian and Sumerian empires.
 The country has the 5th largest oil reserves in the world.
 It also has diverse religious and cultural structures, with over 8 sects living together peacefully.
 Iraq gave the world amazing artists, scientists, and famous Iraqis like Zaha Hadid, Zainab Salbi, etc.